andrewcbancroft/andrewcbancroft-blog/content/pluralsight/2018-09-24-cloudkit-fundamentals.md

       </p>

       <p>
-        In this module, I&#8217;ll teach you about how CloudKit uses subscriptions and push notifications to alert other users’ devices to changes that have occurred in the CloudKit database, so that appropriate action can be taken in code to respond to those changes.
+        In this module, I'll teach you about how CloudKit uses subscriptions and push notifications to alert other users’ devices to changes that have occurred in the CloudKit database, so that appropriate action can be taken in code to respond to those changes.
       </p>

       <p>
-        I&#8217;ll also simulate hazard reports coming in from another user by adding data through the CloudKit Dashboard and watching the screen update with the new data in the iOS app.
+        I'll also simulate hazard reports coming in from another user by adding data through the CloudKit Dashboard and watching the screen update with the new data in the iOS app.
       </p>

       <h2>
-        5 &#8211; Modeling Relationships Between Record Types
+        5 – Modeling Relationships Between Record Types
       </h2>

       <p>